ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 ```

 The function first checks the pre-conditions, then updates the storage (i.e. balances) and
-then publish the post-condition as Sent event.
+then publish the post-condition as `Sent` event.
 The gas consumed by transaction is sent
 to the miner as a reward for executing this transaction.

-Unlike Ethereum, in Ergo, a transaction is a mapping between input coins which it spends
+Unlike Ethereum, a transaction in Ergo is a data structure holding a list of input coins
-and output coins which it creates preserving total balances of ERGs and tokens (in which
+which it spends and list of output coins which it creates preserving total balances of ERGs and
-Ergo is similar to Bitcoin).
+tokens (in which Ergo is similar to Bitcoin).

 Since Ergo natively support tokens for this specific example of sending tokens we don't
 need to write any code in ErgoScript.